CENTER OF GROUP, CENTER OF ME

 “What is it like to be the center of attention?
 Do you feel excited?
 At ease?
 Pleased?
 Shy?”

-One child runs somewhere in the room, stops, and raises his or her hand into the air to establish a center.
+A child runs somewhere in the room, stops, and raises their hands into the air to establish a center.
 The group follows and creates a circle around the child.
 In the beginning, I pick which child will be the center.
-Eventually, the children spontaneously select and then come to a collective agreement without talking.
-The children scatter around the room and then stop and raise their hands if they want to be the center.
-Without talking, children start to circle around those children who want to be the center.
-Without discussing but simply observing and doing, whichever center-child has the most followers, the other followers and centers join them until the whole group forms one circle around one center person.
-Once a child has had a turn to be the center, everyone picks a new center person for the remaining rounds of the game.
+Eventually, the children spontaneously select who will be the center of their attention, and then come to a collective agreement without talking.
+How do they do this?
+When the drum plays, they scatter around the room and when it stops, they stop and then raise their hands if they want to be the center.
+The drum plays again and without talking, children start to circle around those children who want to be the center.
+Without discussing but simply observing and doing, whichever center-child has the most followers, the other followers and centers join them until the whole group forms one circle around one person.
+Every child who wants to be the center person gets to be in the center only one time.
+So everyone knows that in the remaining rounds of the game, they always pick someone who hasn’t had a turn to be the center yet.
+This continues for the remaining rounds of the game.

 Where is your Personal Center?